atong/ndk-envhelper/README.md

 About
 -----

-This mini-project extracts environment variables that should useful to porting projects to Android using the Android NDK's toolchains where converting the build system to Android.mk is not practical.
-It discovers the information by running a jni build via `ndk-build`.
+This mini-project aims to assist porting projects to Android using the Android NDK's toolchains, but without having to convert a project's build system to Android.mk.
+It works by discovering and then exporting relevant environment variables by running a test JNI build.

-This is useful due to the myriad of toolchains, targets, and build configurations that the NDK supports (in addition to different NDK versions).
+This mechanism is useful due to the myriad of toolchains, targets, and build configurations that the NDK potentially supports, and the build related changes that updated NDK versions may bring.

 Using
 -----

 Run `ndk-build` to generate the output files: `setenv-<target>.sh`.
-These can then be sourced as part of your build process.
+These can then be sourced as part of your build process per target, and to generate additional build configurables.

 If `$ANDROID_NDK_ROOT` is set, then you can simply run make.

-Optional: customize project/ndk settings first, for example via jni/Application.mk.
+Optional: customize project/ndk settings first, for example setting `APP_OPTIM` via `jni/Application.mk`.

 Example